*This post may contain affiliate links. Please see my disclosure for more details!*

 - Line a tin with parchment paper – I use a 9×9″ square tin as it makes a nice depth of fudge!

-- Put the chocolate, chopped, into a heavy based pan, along with all of the condensed milk, and vanilla extract.
+- Put the chocolate, chopped, into a heavy based pan, along with all of the condensed milk.

 - Melt on a low heat, stiring often so that the chocolate doesn’t catch on the bottom and burn and so that all the ingredients mix together well.

-- Once melted, tip in the sifted icing sugar and combine well, it make take a bit of beating.
-Leave the mixture to cool for about 5 minutes, stiring occasionally to prevent a skin.
+- Once melted, leave the mixture to cool for about 5 minutes, stiring occasionally to prevent a skin.

 - Once cooled, pour in 3/4 of the crushed mini eggs and quickly stir through pour into the tin and smooth over the mixture.